Dans-labs/dariah/docs/Client/Dux.md

     ??? explanation "processStatus"
         Produce a string that contains the current assessment status and review status of an assessment.
 This function can be called from a contribution, an assessment and a review.
-So for all these kinds of document we can produce a short overview of the state they have reached in the assessment / review process.
+So for all these kinds of record we can produce a short overview of the state they have reached in the assessment / review process.

         The outcome has a bit that reveals the assessment status and a bit about the